emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ### Rollover action

-This action uses the Elasticsearch Rollover API to create a new index if any of the described conditions are met.
+This action uses the Data Node Rollover API to create a new index if any of the described conditions are met.

 Settings required: